fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>High availability can be achieved with <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html">Auto Scaling</a> balancing your EC2 count across the AZs</li>
   <li><b>Scaling Policies</b>: minimum, maximum and <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html).">desired capacity</a>
     <ul>
-      <li>Step scaling policy: launch resources in response to demand.
+      <li><u>Step scaling policy</u>: launch resources in response to demand.
 It's not a guarantee the resources are ready when necessary</li>
-      <li>Simple Scaling Policy: Relies on metrics for scaling needs, e.g., add 1 instance when CPU utilization metric > 70%.</li>
+      <li><u>Simple Scaling Policy</u>: Relies on metrics for scaling needs, e.g., add 1 instance when CPU utilization metric > 70%.</li>
-      <li>Target Tracking Policy: Use scaling metrics and value that ASG should maintain at all times (increases or decreases the number of tasks that your service runs based on a target value for a specific metric.), e.g, Maitain ASGAverageCPUUtilization equal 50%</li>
+      <li><a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html"><u>Target Tracking Policy</u></a>: Use scaling metrics and value that ASG should maintain at all times (increases or decreases the number of tasks that your service runs based on a target value for a specific metric.), e.g, Maitain ASGAverageCPUUtilization equal 50%</li>
     </ul>
   </li>
   <li><b>Instance Warm-Up</b>: stops instances behind load balancer, failing the helath check and being terminated prematuraly</li>